Plant health is now one of the most important aspects of growing and distributing plants in the UK

 Quarantine area

 - Keep new plants in a separate area from plants already in your garden or greenhouse.
+At least two weeks is suggested for small, container grown plants.
+Six weeks is advised for plants of special conservation significance or for larger material.

 Plant monitoring